 Practical Steps

-List all digital accounts and assets in an inventory.
+List all digital accounts and assets in a detailed inventory.

 Store access details securely, using a password manager or other safe method.

-Update your information regularly as your digital footprint changes.
+Update your inventory regularly as your digital footprint changes.

-Review the terms of service for each platform to understand any limitations.
+Review the terms of service for each platform to understand any limitations or options for legacy management.

 Platform-Specific Planning

-Some platforms offer specific tools for managing digital legacies.
-For example, Facebook allows you to choose between memorialisation or deletion, Google has an Inactive Account Manager, and Apple offers Legacy Contact settings.
-For cryptocurrency, secure storage of private keys is essential.
+Some platforms now offer tools for managing digital legacies.
+For example, Facebook allows you to choose between memorialisation or deletion of your account, and you can appoint a legacy contact.
+Google’s Inactive Account Manager lets you decide what happens to your data if your account becomes inactive.
+Apple’s Legacy Contact feature allows you to nominate someone to access your Apple account after your death.
+For cryptocurrency, secure storage of private keys is essential—without them, the assets are lost forever.

 Legal Documentation

 Digital estate planning is now an essential part of modern life.
-Taking these steps ensures your online legacy is protected and accessible to those you care about.
+Taking these steps ensures your online legacy is protected and accessible to those you care about, preventing loss of valuable or sentimental assets and making life easier for your loved ones at a difficult time.

 Feel less anxious and more confident: